Fernando-A-Rocha/mta-community/docs/deploy/DEPLOY_VPS.md

 ### Preparing Web Server

+Ensure you have PHP 8.4 installed with GD extension.
+Install PHP 8.4 FPM.

 Install Nginx and PHP-FPM for the correct PHP version.

 Configure the site with nginx.conf and the domain (generate a certificate for it).